cxw320/interview1/README.md

 You will be asked to show your simulators running this application at the start of your interview before proceeding to the next step.

-Part Two of your interivew will be based on a series of questions relating to common problems faced in dart/flutter cross-platform development.
+Part Two of your interivew will be based on a series of questions relating to common problems faced in Dart/Flutter Cross-Platform development.
 We will walk through a simple flutter application in real time for Part Two of your interview.